Meowcorp-Group/Mekcreate-Engitania/README.md

 There is no goal.
 Do whatever you want!

 ## Development
-honestly i have no idea how to set up a development environment, but i assume you import the release zip and then somehow link it to this git repo
+Setting up a development environment:
+- Download a release zip from the [releases page](https://github.com/Meowcorp-Group/Mekcreate-Engitania/releases)
+- Import it using your favorite MultiMC-compatible launcher [(?)](https://polymc.org)
+- Follow various stackoverflow instructions to clone this repository into the existing folder

 ## Contributing
 Submit an [issue](https://github.com/Meowcorp-Group/Mekcreate-and-more/issues) if you discover any issues or want to suggest a feature.